-The OEI provides institutional advisory and consulting services and individual and group-level support to examine and explore some of the complex diversity, equity, and inclusion issues facing Georgetown Law, legal academia and the nation.
+OEI provides institutional advisory and consulting services as well as individual and group-level support to examine and explore some of the complex diversity, equity, and inclusion issues facing Georgetown Law, legal academia, and the nation.

-In accordance with ABA Goal III, the OEI offers the following support to students:
+In accordance with ABA Goal III, OEI offers the following support to students:

-- Advising to address individual-level student concerns as they relate to issues of diversity, equity, and inclusion.
+- Advising to address individual student concerns as they relate to issues of diversity, equity, and inclusion.

-- Advocacy for students and student groups from historically underrepresented backgrounds in the legal academy and profession, including (but not limited to): students of color; low-income students; first-generation students; Lesbian, Gay, Bisexual, Transgender, Queer or Questioning, Intersex, Asexual+ (LGBTQIA+) students; and allies.
+- Advocacy for students and student groups from historically underrepresented backgrounds in the legal academy and profession, including (but not limited to): students of color; low-income students; first-generation students; Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual, Two-Spirit + (LGBTQIA2S+) students; and allies.

 FOR FACULTY & STAFF